ktrachtova/perseqpipe/docs/usage.md

 # PerSeqPIPE: Usage

+> [!NOTE]
-> **Note:** If you are new to Nextflow, please refer to [this](https://nf-co.re/docs/usage/installation) page on how to set-up Nextflow.
+> If you are new to Nextflow, please refer to [this](https://nf-co.re/docs/usage/installation) page on how to set-up Nextflow.
 Make sure to run a test (see section Running tests) first before processing actual data.

 ## General execution and pipeline versioning

-To run the PerSeqPIPE, you can download and execute it within one command:
+To run the PerSeqPIPE, you can download and execute it with one command:
 ```
 nextflow run ktrachtova/perseqpipe -r v1.0.0 ...
 ```